pksingh1508/crossnation/SEO.md

 ## Executive Summary

-This document outlines a comprehensive SEO strategy for EU Career Serwis (crossnation) to achieve #1 Google rankings for immigration, recruitment, and career services in Europe.
+This document outlines a comprehensive SEO strategy for EU Career Serwis to achieve #1 Google rankings for immigration, recruitment, and career services in Europe.
 The strategy focuses on technical SEO, content optimization, multilingual SEO, and structured data implementation.

 ## Current Analysis